-For the past eight years we have been exploring the ways in which brain imaging may illuminate and extend the findings from our regular testing.
+In collaboration with outside experts, we have explored the ways in which brain imaging may illuminate and extend the findings from our regular testing.
 Funding for much of this research has been provided by the Johnson O’Connor Research Support Corporation.
 Here is a brief summary of where it all is leading.
 This research won’t provide direct guidance yet, but it does provide substantiating evidence for the traits we have identified and measured over the years.

 The Foundation’s founder and namesake, Johnson O’Connor, had an abiding interest in the biological substrate of individual differences in aptitudes.
 In late 2006, at a professional research conference, our President, David Ransom, discussed with Dr. Richard Haier, a leading researcher on brain imaging and intelligence, the possibility of relating the volumes of defined brain areas measured with structural magnetic resonance imaging (sMRI) to performance on Johnson O’Connor aptitude tests.